Quick Technical Audit: How to Use Chrome Lighthouse to Improve Performance, SEO, and Accessibility

 Best Practices for Testing

-- Test representative pages: Audit your homepage, key landing pages, and any template-driven pages (product pages, article pages) rather than just the homepage.
+- Test representative pages: Audit your homepage, landing pages, and key templates.

-- Use lab and field data: Combine Lighthouse lab data with real-user metrics (e.g., Chrome UX Report or analytics) to get the full picture.
+- Use lab and field data: Combine Lighthouse lab data with real-user metrics (e.g., Chrome UX Report or analytics).

 Conclusion and Call to Action